Trump is threatening to form the Patriot Party. That name has already been used — by ‘hillbilly’ socialists.

 The original Patriot Party was a group of socialist radicals who sought to stoke revolutionary fervor among poor and working-class White people, decking themselves out in Confederate flags while taking their political inspiration from the Black Panthers.
 With chapters in cities nationwide, the Patriot Party was one of several organizations that formed in the late 1960s and early 1970s with the belief that Whites would abandon racist beliefs once they learned that capitalism was the real enemy.

-As Amy Sonnie and James Tracy document in “Hillbilly Nationalists, Urban Race Rebels, and Black Power: Community Organizing in Radical Times,” the group became a part of the original “Rainbow Coalition” along with the Panthers and the Young Lords, a Puerto Rican street gang that morphed into a political movement.
+As Amy Sonnie and James Tracy document in “Hillbilly Nationalists, Urban Race Rebels and Black Power: Community Organizing in Radical Times,” the group became a part of the original “Rainbow Coalition” along with the Panthers and the Young Lords, a Puerto Rican street gang that morphed into a political movement.
 But it soon fell apart amid violence and constant surveillance from the FBI.

 Like the Panthers, the Patriot Party sought to reach people in poverty-stricken neighborhoods by offering free health clinics, a free breakfast program and even its own “liberation schools” that sought to impart revolutionary ideals to children.
 In Eugene, Ore., the group distributed free firewood to rural Whites who relied on wood stoves for warmth.
 A 1970 pamphlet explaining the group’s mission contained a list of demands that included “an immediate end to police brutality,” freedom for “all oppressed White people” held in prisons, and an end to all sexism and racism.